Product

 Best Soy Sauce for Sushi (Just the Facts and No Affiliate Links)

 Sushi is Japanese, yet self-serving bloggers, influencers, and even the mainstream media will try to sell you on Chinese soy sauce to whisky barrel-aged and black garlic soy sauce (anything and everything on Amazon).
-No lie, they all sound great tasting, but how are they “the best for sushi?”
-What I do know, it is the best for their bank account.

 I am not trying to sell you on anything, and I just want you to be able to try/use the best soy sauce (shoyu) for your application.
 Plus, go look at who is writing those articles, they have no clue that Chinese are different from Japanese, they are like “like, as if, they are all ching chongs to me.”